prepare.blog

 • Practicing only in ideal conditions.
 A sunny afternoon in your backyard teaches you 30% of what a rainy evening teaches you.
 Train progressively.

 • Ignoring the Rule of 3s.
-Don’t spend weeks researching freeze-dried food while you have zero ability to purify water.
+Don’t spend weeks researching freeze-dried food while you’ve got zero ability to purify water.

 • Not having backups.
 One ignition method, one water treatment option, one navigation tool — that’s a single point of failure on each critical need.
 Always carry two.